Tallest of all North American peaks, Mount McKinley is famous for its unforgiving weather. Read more →

 Sweeping through the interior, the Alaska Range includes five smaller ranges and North Americas tallest peak: 20,320 ft Denali.
 Read more →

 What is the difference between National Park and Preserve?
-A National Park is an area of unusual scenic or historic interest owned by the federal government and administered by the National Park Service, U.S. Department of the Interior, to conserve the scenery, the flora and fauna, and any natural and historical objects within its boundaries … Continue reading
+A National Park is an area of unusual scenic or historic interest owned by the federal government and administered by the National Park Service, U.S. Department of the Interior.
+Mission: The National Park Service preserves unimpaired the natural and cultural resources and values of the national park … Continue reading

 The weather in Alaska is quite variable and changes quickly.
 High quality waterproof gear is worth the investment, especially for the summer months.
 Always choose wool or synthetics over cotton; cotton does not easily dry and once wet has no insulation.
 The key to success: bring lots of layers and always be prepared!
 You’ll find that when your gear and attitude are good, the weather is always good too!